 Greece has disputed Turkey's current energy exploration activities in the Eastern Mediterranean, trying to box in Ankara's maritime territory based on small islands near the Turkish coast.

-Turkey, the country with the longest coastline in the Mediterranean, has sent out drillships to explore for energy on its continental shelf, believing that it and the Turkish Republic of Northern Cyprus (TRNC) have rights in the region.
+Turkey, the country with the longest coastline in the Eastern Mediterranean, has sent out drillships to explore for energy on its continental shelf, believing that it and the Turkish Republic of Northern Cyprus (TRNC) have rights in the region.

 Dialogue for fairly sharing these resources will be a win-win for all sides, say Turkish officials.